Are We Looking at Anxiety Disorders the Wrong Way?

 powerless to stop it.
 Their brains are functioning correctly given the information they have received.

 Due to Imbalance of Chemicals in Our Brain

 Synapses are connections between the neurons in our brain (there are around 10,000 for each neuron).
 They are tiny spaces that are occupied by

 chemical messengers called neurotransmitters that carry information between neurons.

-And a chemical imbalance, usually referring to deficiencies of these neurotransmitters, is often proffered as a reason for anxiety disorders and
+And a chemical imbalance, usually referring to deficiencies of these neurotransmitters, is often proffered as a reason for